influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/influxql/show.md

 -- Show tag values from the cpu measurement for the region tag for a custom time range SHOW TAG VALUES FROM "cpu" WITH KEY = "region" WHERE time > -7d

--- Show tag values from the multiple measurements for the region tag SHOW TAG VALUES FROM "cpu", "memory", "disk" WITH KEY = "region"
+-- Show tag values from multiple measurements for the region tag SHOW TAG VALUES FROM "cpu", "memory", "disk" WITH KEY = "region"

 -- Show tag values from the cpu measurement for all tag keys that do not include the letter c